fawda123/WRTDStidal/README.md

+The adapation of WRTDS in tidal waters is designed to predict or normalize a water quality variable as a function of time, season, and salinity/flow.
+For example, Beck and Hagy (2015) describe an adaption of WRTDS to model chloropyll concentrations in estuaries as a function of time, season, and salinity.
+The salinity or flow variable is meant to capture the variation in the response variable that is related to changes in freshwater inputs.
+The choice of salinity or flow is problem-specific depending on the location.
+For example, monitoring stations in upper estuaries are more strongly affected from stream inflow such that flow data from a dischage gage would be a more appropriate than a salinity time series.
+Exploratory analyses should identify whether a water quality response variable is more linked to a salinity or discharge flow record.
+The WRTDStidal package can use the time series interchangable.

-The adapation of WRTDS in tidal waters is designed to predict or normalize chlorophyll concentrations as a function of time, season, and salinity.
-The raw data are typically a `data.frame` with rows as monthly observations (ascending time) and four columns as date, chlorophyll, salinity, and lower detection limit for chlorophyll.
+The raw data are typically a `data.frame` with rows as monthly observations (ascending time) and four columns as date, response variable, salinity/flow, and lower detection limit for the response variable.
 The `chldat` dataset that accompanies this package shows the proper format for using the functions.

 ```r